thehyve/delphyne-template/README.md

-# ohdsi-etl-master-template
+# ohdsi-etl-master-framework
-A curated template for future OHDSI ETL projects
+An ETL template for future OHDSI projects

 ## Discussion items